Tuchan/NeonSoundReplacer/README.md

 Supports **MP3, WAV, OGG, AIFF** and more. (everything that unity supports)

 > [!WARNING]
-> If you're a speedrunner, please read this.
+> If you're a speedrunner, please read "Speedrunning".

 ![Screenshot](https://github.com/Tuchan/NeonSoundReplacer/assets/43300571/977ec441-5903-4774-b356-113060a5f0be)